Skip to Content

 Get ready for the easiest homemade fabric softener recipe.

-I’m sharing this recipe for DIY on how to make your own liquid fabric softener.
+I’m sharing this DIY recipe for making your own liquid fabric softener.
 As a bonus, we’ve included recipes for homemade dryer sheets and copycat fabric softener crystals.

 It’s the best homemade fabric softener recipe and is perfect for sensitive skin